 Palm Beach Lake Trail is one of the best paved bike trails in South Florida

-This could be the most scenic bike path in South Florida.
+This is one of the most scenic bike path in South Florida.
 This paved, traffic-free trail hugs the shore of Lake Worth, with views of statuesque royal palms lining the waterway as sailboats and yachts glide by.

 Biking here, on a barrier island that has been the home of presidents (Kennedy and Trump), the famous and the merely rich, you feel you are experiencing an exclusive place not many get to enjoy.